Addo Colchester Shuttle Transfer Services

 The rare flightless dung beetles of Addo are a more unusual attraction.
 Always busy rolling perfect balls from elephant dung, the park is full of signs warning visitors to avoid harming these unique creatures.

 The marine section of the park includes the St Croix Island group, with Brenton and Jahleel, which is home to a huge number of different bird species.
 St Croix is also home to the largest breeding colony of African penguins in the world.
 These waddling wonder birds are endangered and the population in the bay has sadly declined 70% in the last seven years.
-The colony went from a high of 60 000 individuals down to the current number of 22 000, roughly half of the entire world’s population.
+The colon went from a high of 60 000 individuals down to the current number of 22 000, roughly half of the entire world’s population.

 Bird Island also has a population of breeding African penguins but the main species found on this island is the Cape gannet.
 There are around 250 000 birds on this island (it’s not called Bird Island for nothing), and it is the largest “gannetry” on the planet.
 The Bird Island group also has a small islet named Black Rocks, which has 6000 Cape fur seals breeding on it.